-During the first week, the workshop will develop your understanding of:
+During the first week, you will develop your understanding of:

-Week one: Policy analysis and the use of evidence Week one of the workshop will focus on the policy process and how evidence can contribute to different its stages.
+Week one: Policy analysis and the use of evidence Week one of the workshop will focus on the policy process and how evidence can contribute to its different stages.
 It will consider what constitutes evidence and how evidence needs to combine with decision makers' expertise, experience and judgement.
+Sessions will cover:

 - The policy making process

 - Different types of evidence and the risks associated with them

-- Problem identification and specification
+- · Problem identification and specification

 - Stakeholder engagement

 - Developing policy options and innovative solutions

-Theory of shorts a problem.

 - Theory of change analysis

-- · Establishing 'what works' and what doesn't
+- Establishing 'what works' and what doesn't

 - Harnessing and using existing evidence

 - Business case development

 - Developing effective implementation and delivery plans

-- Planning an Evaluation.
+- Planning an evaluation.

-During the second week, the workshop will develop your understanding of:
+During the second week, you will develop your understanding of:

-Week two: Monitoring and Evaluation
+Week two: Monitoring and evaluation

 Week two of the workshop will focus on how to assess the likely impact of policy initiatives before they are implemented, and how to monitor and evaluate policies and programmes during and after implementation.
-You will review and discuss the basic principles of impact and process evaluation, and the different methods associated with each type of evaluation.
+You will review and discuss the basic principles of impact and process evaluation and the different methods associated with each type of evaluation.
+Sessions will cover:

-- What is monitoring and evaluation and how they differ - Why monitor and evaluate policies, programmes and projects - What to monitor and evaluate, and when - Evaluation and the policy process - Types of evaluation impact, process and valuefor-money evaluation - Counterfactual evaluation, contribution analysis, qualitative comparative analysis, realist evaluation - Evidence synthesis methods - Developing a monitoring and evaluation framework.
+- What are monitoring and evaluation and how do they differ - Why monitor and evaluate policies, programmes and projects - What to monitor and evaluate and when - Evaluation and the policy process - Types of evaluation impact, process and value-formoney evaluation - Counterfactual evaluation, contribution analysis, qualitative comparative analysis, realist evaluation - Evidence synthesis methods - Developing a monitoring and evaluation framework.